 - Mon-Wed Early Entry: If you are an Early Entry worker or vendor, your name must have been submitted by your Area Leader to be included on the Monday – Wednesday early entry list.
 You must have an Early Entry wristband to get in.

 - Thursday Early Entry: Thursday early entry will be done by Early Entry wristband.
-There will be no list for that day.
-If you do not have an early entry wristband approved by your crew-leader and mailed to you from the office, you will not be granted early entry.
-NO EXCEPTIONS.
-Do not try to get early entrance if you do not receive an Early Entry wristband.
+If you do not have an early entry wristband approved by your crew-leader and mailed to you from the office, your name will need to be on the list.
+No Exceptions!

 - Spouse or significant other must arrive with you in the same vehicle and must have his or her own festival ticket.